 A: Holders of record of our common stock at the close of business on the Record Date are entitled to receive notice of and to vote their shares at the Annual Meeting.
-As of the Record Date, we had 29,670,409 shares of common stock outstanding.
-In deciding all matters at the Annual Meeting, each holder of common stock of Aldeyra will be entitled to one vote for each share of common stock held as of the close of business on the Record Date.
+As of the Record Date, we had 47,543,812 shares of common stock outstanding.
+In deciding all matters at the Annual Meeting, each holder shares of our common stock will be entitled to one vote for each share of common stock held as of the close of business on the Record Date.
 We do not have cumulative voting rights for the election of directors.